Disease Management

 The care manager fosters the patient-doctor relationship by encouraging participants to communicate with their doctor about any changes to their health.
 Well-trained care managers help participants understand the importance of adopting healthy habits that prevent or limit complications.
 Participants can take advantage of this service by actively participating in the program, and by knowing their lab results, blood pressure, and the dates of their recent office visits.

-An initial evaluation to help the nurse decide whether the person is at high-risk or low-risk for developing complications from the disease.
+An initial evaluation to help the nurse decide whether the person is at a high or low risk of developing complications from the disease.

 • High-risk participants: